gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Then, the Group Manager replies to the joining node, providing the updated security parameters and keying meterial necessary to participate in the group communication.
 This success Joining Response is formatted as defined in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}, and specifically includes the Location-Path options indicating the URI of the node resource associated to the joining node.
 In particular:

-* The 'kty' parameter identifies a key of type "Group_OSCORE_Security_Context object", defined in {{ssec-iana-groupcomm-key-registry}} of this specification.
+* The 'gkty' parameter identifies a key of type "Group_OSCORE_Security_Context object", defined in {{ssec-iana-groupcomm-key-registry}} of this specification.

 * The 'key' parameter includes what the joining node needs in order to set up the OSCORE Security Context as per Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
 This parameter has as value a Group_OSCORE_Security_Context object, which is defined in this specification and extends the OSCORE_Security_Context object encoded in CBOR as defined in Section 3.2.1 of {{I-D.ietf-ace-oscore-profile}}.
 In particular, it contains the additional parameters 'cs_alg', 'cs_params',  'cs_key_params' and 'cs_key_enc' defined in {{ssec-iana-security-context-parameter-registry}} of this specification.
 More specifically, the 'key' parameter is composed as follows.